Explainer: How bad is the hack that targeted US agencies?

 Espionage is as old as humanity and intelligence-gathering does not violate international law — and effective cyber defense is very difficult.
 But retaliation against governments responsible for egregious cyberespionage happens.
 Diplomats can be expelled.
 Sanctions can be imposed.
 The Obama administration expelled Russian diplomats in retaliation for the meddling of Kremlin military hackers in Donald Trump’s favor in the 2016 election.
 Cybersecurity “has not been a presidential priority” during the Trump administration and the outgoing president has been unable or unwilling to hold Russia to account for aggressive action in cyberspace, said Chris Painter, who coordinated cyberpolicy in the State Department during the Obama administration.

 “I think that contributes to Russia’s bravado,” he said.
-The incoming Biden national security team has indicated it will be less tolerant, and will restore the position of the White House cybersecurity coordinator eliminated by Trump.
+The incoming Biden national security team has indicated it will be less tolerant, and is expected to restore the position of the White House cybersecurity coordinator eliminated by Trump.